|Looks Like:||Domestic Shorthair|

 |Date of Birth:||2013-06-29|

-When the mood strikes, she will play with her catnip mice and other toys.
-She likes to swipe bottle caps and bat them around.
-However, she prefers to play by herself rather than with her people or the other pets.
-She's adorable to watch when she's caught up in the moment, batting her toys across the room and chasing them with wild abandon.
+Adele will play with her catnip mice and other toys - as well as stealing bottle caps and batting them around!
+She's adorable to watch when she's caught up in the moment, swatting her toys across the room and chasing them with wild abandon, zooming around and bouncing off surfaces.
+This girl has some moves!

-Adele enjoys lots of naps throughout the day.
-She also likes to explore her environment in search of the perfect hiding place.
-She feels much more secure when she's in a quiet, shadowy place high off the floor.
-Her fosters often find her in the closet snuggled up on the luggage, or in a hallway nook perched on top of a chair that's tucked away behind the coats hanging there.
-She also enjoys the pile of pillows on the bed, where she can nap or gaze out the window.
-She does sometimes hop up on a counter or a desk to see what you're up to, but never climbs the drapes or blinds.
+She likes to wander the house, curiously checking things out, and discovering cozy places to nap.
+Her favorite places are quiet, shadowy places high off the floor; for example, in a closet snuggled up on a piece of luggage, or in a hallway nook perched on top of a chair that's tucked away behind coats.
+She also enjoys a pile of pillows on the bed, where she can nap or gaze out the window.
+She does sometimes hop up on a counter or a desk to see what you're up to, but never bothers the drapes or blinds.

 All APA! cats are fully vetted, spayed or neutered, and have updated vaccines and a microchip.
 Lifetime support is offered by our Cat Behavior Team.